 When a brokerage firm or investment advisor breaches their fiduciary duty, you may have the right to sue them for damages.
 A breach of fiduciary duty can be based on different sources, such as state common law or the Securities and Exchange Commission’s new Regulation Best Interest (Reg.
 BI).

+Financial advisors are legally required to prioritize their client’s interests above their own when providing financial advice and making investment decisions.
 A financial advisor breaks their fiduciary duty when they don’t act in their client’s best interest, don’t do their job with the most professionalism, care, and skill, or put their interests ahead of their client.
 If this happens, you may have the right to sue your financial advisor and receive compensation for your losses.

 Unauthorized trading